rapidsai/cuml/python/README.md

-# cuSKL Python Package (v0.1 Alpha)
+# cuML Python Package (v0.1 Alpha)

-To use CuSKL, it must be cloned and built in an environment that already has the dependencies, including [cuDF](https://github.com/rapidsai/cudf-alpha) and its dependencies.
+To use cuML, it must be cloned and built in an environment that already has the dependencies, including [cuDF](https://github.com/rapidsai/cudf-alpha) and its dependencies.

 List of dependencies: